Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 In terms of graph theory, we can think of an aban document as a tree.

-Comparing graph theory to
+Comparing to graph theory, I will use these terminologies:

+I will use nodes as opposed to vertices.

-the terminology I will use:
+I will use links as opposed to edges.

-Vertices and nodes are interchangeable.

-Edges and links are interchangeable.

-Parent node, top node, and author node, are interchangeable.

-Child node, sub node, and subject node are interchangeable.

-A node's domain is the set of its subjects.
+I will use author node as opposed to parent node or top node.

+I will use subject node as opposed to child node or sub node.

+I will refer to a set of subjects of a node to as its domain.

 ## [8] Node Form